Tetraethyltin

 Tetraethyltin or tetraethyl tin is a chemical compound with the formula (CH3CH2)4Sn, that is, a tin atom attached to four ethyl groups.
 It is an important example of an organotin compound, often abbreviated as TET.

 Tetraethyltin is a colourless flammable liquid, soluble in diethyl ether and insoluble in water, that freezes at −112 °C and boils at 181 °C. It is used in the electronics industry.

 Tetraethyltin can be obtained by reacting ethylmagnesium bromide with tin(IV) chloride:

 The same reaction can be used to obtain tetra-n-propyltin and tetra-n-butyltin.

-Tetraethyltin is converted in the body to the more toxic triethyltin.
+Tetraethyltin is converted in the body to the more toxic triethylstannylium ions.